 - Yoast SEO - helps you create content that will rank on Google

 - Image optimization plugin - compresses your images to make websites faster.
 I don't use this as I only upload already optimized photos using custom settings in Adobe Lightroom to save server space.
 But, it'll be useful for those who don't know what they're doing.
 A good one is ShortPixel.

-6. Publish Your Posts & Start Sharing
+6. Publish Your First Blog Post & Start Sharing

 Once you've got a few great posts that you want to get out there, hit publish and start sharing them.
 Hit up all your social platforms and let everyone know that you've just started a travel blog!

 Congratulations, you've done it, you're now a travel blogger.

 Tip: Once you get the ball rolling, you can track your success by setting up Google Analytics.
 This is a way to monitor traffic across your travel blog and specific blog posts.
 This is a free service that tracks page views across the web, including from social media channels and Google search.

 7. How to Optimize Your Blog For Search Engines (Google)